 Ethanol is more energy efficient to produce than gasoline.
 For every 1 BTU of energy used to make ethanol, ethanol provides a 2.6 BTU return.

-Research by the U.S. Department of Agriculture shows that corn ethanol reduces CO2 emissions by 43 percent, and studies at the Department of Energy’s Argonne National Laboratory demonstrate that advanced varieties can reduce emissions by 100 percent or more.
+Research by the EH&E shows that greenhouse gas emissions from corn ethanol are 46% lower than gasoline, and studies at the Department of Energy’s Argonne National Laboratory demonstrate that advanced varieties can reduce emissions by 100 percent or more.
 These figures do account for alleged indirect changes in land use and the other energy inputs required to grow and process feedstocks.

-Conventional ethanol reduces carbon emissions by 43 percent compared to gasoline, and ongoing efficiency improvements are expected to further reduce lifecycle emissions, according to the U.S. Department of Agriculture.
+Conventional ethanol reduces carbon emissions by 46 percent compared to gasoline, and ongoing efficiency improvements are expected to further reduce lifecycle emissions.